sagecodes/intro-to-sql/README.md

 - How is it structured?
 - What does it represent?

+### BREAKOUT: (5 minutes)

+Get the most out of this workkshop!
+We'll occasionally do a "breakout" and give you a challenge to do in several minutes.
+It can be even more effective to partner up with someome next to you, but you can work on your own if you wante.
+No pressure to solve the challenge.
+I'll share how I would solve it after the time is up.

+- Lets explore the tables that we have before we begin to query them.
+On the right side, you can find all the tables that you have access to.
+With a partner, take a look at the information that we have access to in these tables!

+### Lecture Continued

 Lets do some different types querying to figure this out!